kouroshAKiani/ML-GeneticPathotyping/README.md

-# Antimicrobial Resistance Gene and Pathotype Prediction (R)
+# Antimicrobial Resistance Gene and Pathotype Prediction

 This repository contains code and resources for predicting and classifying antimicrobial resistance (AMR) genes and pathotypes based on antibiotic susceptibility data through R and Python.
 We employ multiple machine learning algorithms, including Logistic Regression (LR), Naive Bayes Classifier (NBC), Linear Discriminant Analysis (LDA), Support Vector Machines (SVM), and CatBoost, for the prediction and classification tasks.
 Additionally, we apply three feature selection methods, including Pearson's Chi-Squared test, Wald test, and a model-agnostic approach using the DALEX package, to identify the most important antibiotics for each gene and pathotype prediction